 The ICC offers a range of treatments and services.

 One of the ways human beings avoid painful and difficult experiences, particularly in early life, is to put them out of our minds.
 However, they continue to exert an influence on how we see the outside world and on how we live our lives.

 Psychoanalytic or psychodynamic psychotherapy is a process by which we can gradually come to understand more about these experiences and the effect they continue to have on our feelings and behaviour.

 Group psychotherapy offers a supportive atmosphere in which members can address a wide range of personal and relationship issues, drawing on the opportunity to see oneself through the eyes of others, and to address interpersonal issues as they arise in the developing relationships within the group.

 We offer a private and confidential space in which new ways of resolving old conflicts can be found and change gradually achieved.

 We welcome people from all backgrounds and orientations.

 The ICC aims to provide a safe, effective, clinical service.
 Members of the ICC are expected to maintain the highest standards of proficiency, performance and professional conduct.
-All our members adhere to the Code of Ethics of their training organisation and those of the BPC and UKCP.
+All our members adhere to the Code of Ethics of their training organisation and either those of the BPC or the UKCP.